zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-feature-flags-shell.md

 `https://portal.azure.com?<extensionName>=true&microsoft_azure_marketplace_ItemHideKey=DevTestLabHidden`.

 **microsoft_azure_marketplace_quotaIdOverride**:  Associated with Marketplace extensions and the Create Launcher.
 A value of `true` ,  and a value of `false`.

+  **nocdn**: A value of `true` will bypass the CDN when loading resources for the portal only.
+A value of `force` will bypass the CDN when loading resources for the portal and all extensions.

 **testExtensions**: Contains the name of the extension, and the environment in which the extension is located.
 For example, `?testExtensions={"HelloWorld":"https://localhost:44300/"}` specifies the intent to load the `HelloWorld` extension from the localhost port 44300 into the current session of the portal.
 The **name** and **uri**  parameters are as specified in [portalfx-extensions-configuration-overview.md#understanding-the-extension-configuration-in-portal](portalfx-extensions-configuration-overview.md#understanding-the-extension-configuration-in-portal).